androidfan84/ExpertCrafts/README.md

 Originally made by [nt153133](https://github.com/nt153133)

 Updated by my for EW.
+Requires LlamaLibrary and Lisbeth.

 Detailed instructions to come.
 Don't bother with the Botbase settings UI, it doesn't really work.